-Used with the either the HK Modular Rail System (MRS) or the Free Floating Rail System (FFRS), the barrel does not touch the handguard, ensuring the barrel/handguard relationship is truly free-floating for maximum accuracy.
-The MRS handguard was added in 2015 and has many of the features found on the FFRS but with a more ergonomic design.
-The HK Free Floating Rail System (FFRS) handguard has four MIL-STD-1913 Picatinny rails and allows all current accessories, sights, lights, and aimers used on M4/M16-type arms to be fitted to the MR Series.
+The HK Free Floating Rail System (FFRS) handguard has four MIL-STD-1913 Picatinny rails.
+Both handguard/rail systems allows all current accessories, sights, lights, and aimers used on M4/M16-type arms to be fitted to the MR Series.
 Both HK rail system handguards can be installed and removed with simple tools and return to zero when reinstalled.
-The MR556A1 also has a Picantinny rail machined into the top of its upper receiver for mounting optics and mechanical sights.
+The MR762A1 also has a Picantinny rail machined into the top of its upper receiver for mounting optics and mechanical sights.